Garter: 20th century

-These images may have an erotic element and are sometimes presented as fetish fashion and also in pornography.
+Since the mid-20th century, men's adult magazines featuring images of women in underwear reached mass-market popularity.
+These magazines evolved from pin-up posters and often showcased models in suspenders and stockings, usually with slips, petticoats, corsets, or a bra and knickers or panties.
+Most images have an erotic element and are sometimes presented as fetish fashion and a form of pornography.
+Like jewelry, the purpose of garters and other lingerie in adult media is as a statement of excess and to draw attention to certain parts of the wearer's body.

+After the release of Bull Durham in June 1988, garter belt and stocking sales increased at Victoria's Secret and Frederick's of Hollywood stores.
+The lingerie retailers attributed the jump in sales to the black lace garter Susan Sarandon wore in the film.
+Other films that year, like Dangerous Liaisons and Working Girl, also fueled the intimate apparel industry.

 Contemporary practices

 Suspender belts continue to be worn for their original purpose of holding up stockings.
-Suspenders today are available in a variety of styles, most commonly in white, 'fleshtone' beige-pink, or black with a satin finish.
-These are often now made from a mixture of nylon and spandex / lycra, being more readily available in retail stores.
+As of the 21st century, suspenders are available in a variety of styles, most commonly in white, 'fleshtone' beige-pink, or black with a satin finish.
+These are often now made from a mixture of nylon and spandex/lycra, being more readily available in retail stores.

 Variations of the suspender or garter belt include knickers with suspender attachments reminiscent of images of the 1960s and corsets or girdles with small loops inside the bottom edge for attaching suspenders.
-Knickers are normally worn on top of the suspender belt as this makes it easier to remove them to use the lavatory / bathroom.
+Knickers are normally worn on top of the suspender belt as this makes it easier to remove them to use the lavatory/bathroom.
 If worn underneath the belt, undressing may be rather complicated if using a public facility.